-"The vulnerable director" is a doctoral research project by Linn Hilda Lamberg.
-Linn Hilda Lamberg is a Doctoral candidate in Performing Arts.
+"The vulnerable director" is a PhD project by Linn Hilda Lamberg.
+Linn Hilda Lamberg is a PhD candidate in Performing Arts.

 The project considers a stage performance as an interpersonal encounter, at which the audience carries out a significant amount of (presumed) emotional work.
 My artistic practice is formulated as an attempt to provide a constructive criticism towards traditions that upholds theatre as a massmedia and audience as a mass.
 Not be confused with a neoliberal individualistic agenda, but as a call to an intersectional awareness.
 In my research I aim to explore the critical and artistic potentials of relating not only to the audience as a multitude of specific individuals but applying the same perspective on the director.
 How can an active awareness of the subjectivity of the director in relation to the material encourage certain discussions on ethics, critical reflections on technique and suggest possible artistic strategies?